vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 It is expected that indexing performance is degraded when enabling *HNSW* indexing for approximate vector search.
-This is because insertion into the *HNSW* graph requires distance calculations and graph modifications.
-Vespa's *HNSW* implementation uses multiple threads for distance calculations, but only a single writer thread can mutate the *HNSW* graph.
+This is because insertion into the *HNSW* graph requires distance calculations and graph modifications which reduces overall throughput.
+Vespa's *HNSW* implementation uses multiple threads for distance calculations during indexing, but only a single writer thread can mutate the *HNSW* graph.
 The single writer thread limits concurrency and resource utilization.
 Generally, Vespa balances CPU resources used for indexing versus searching using the [concurrency](https://docs.vespa.ai/en/reference/services-content.html#feeding-concurrency) setting.

 Vespa exposes two core [HNSW construction parameters](https://docs.vespa.ai/en/reference/schema-reference.html#index-hnsw)